 It is about 90% cheaper than sod laying/instant lawn and a lot cheaper than plug or sprig planting.
 Seeding a lawn is easy to do yourself and there is very little wastage.
 It takes at least six weeks and up to 12 weeks to form a mat and you must irrigate regularly and very gently for at least 6 weeks.
 Warm-season grasses are sometimes not available in seed form.
-Cold season grasses are more readily available.
+Cold-season grasses are more readily available.

 SOD INSTALLING (INSTANT LAWNS)

 It presents the quickest establishment of between one to two weeks.
-When planting instant lawns you do not have to irrigate gently.
+When planting instant lawns, you do not have to irrigate gently.
 There is little risk of erosion or loss of material.
 Instant lawn is also ideal for sloping sites (but may you may need to peg).

 Instant lawn is the most costly method of grassing (unit cost, delivery & installation), expect about 5% to 10% wastage, and it is fairly difficult to lay by an inexperienced person.
 Most importantly, one has limited choice.
 The most widely available options are Cynodon; Kikuyu; Buffalo, and Berea as well as sometimes All seasons evergreen.

-When purchasing instant lawn or sods check the quality of sods by handling and seeing if they are solid and retain their structure, with no side breaks or gaps in sods.
-Ensure that the soil of the sod and roots are moist as well as termite-free.
+When purchasing instant lawn or sods check the quality of sods by handling them and seeing if they are solid and retain their structure, with no side breaks or gaps in sods.
+Ensure that the soil of the sod and roots is moist as well as termite-free.
 Check that the soil is a rich, dark colour.
 And most importantly, always make sure that you buy instant lawn from a reputable lawn supplier.

 Maintenance of lawn is a surface activity, therefore correct preparation is of utmost importance.

 The soil preparation for all three methods of planting is similar.
 Prepare the planting area by turning over the soil with either a mechanical scarifier or a fork.
 Rake the surface to a fine tilth and remove stones, weeds, old plant material, and clods.
-Apply fine compost at a thickness of 30mm to improve texture; water holding capacity and for nutritional purposes.
+Apply fine compost at a thickness of 30mm to improve texture, water holding capacity and for nutritional purposes.
 Lastly, level the soil as it is very challenging to correct the level once the grass is growing.